 Trade Union opposition to Trident

-In 2013, the TUC re-affirmed its opposition to Trident replacement: ‘Public finances can also be improved by addressing tax avoidance and scrapping the replacement of Trident.
+This followed on from the 2013 motion when the TUC re-affirmed its opposition to Trident replacement, called for a policy ensuring that the skills of workers in the sector be preserved and noted: ‘Public finances can also be improved by addressing tax avoidance and scrapping the replacement of Trident.
 Money saved by ending our nuclear weapons system could be used to sustain the process of defence diversification, vital to our manufacturing future.’
 [CWU motion ‘Economic Policy’]

 Why trade unionists opposes Trident